Skip to main content

 πŸ“Œ Note: Anyone with a channel-level role automatically becomes a host in events they create or register for on the same channel.
 In order to change their roles within an event created on your channel, you would need to remove them as a teammate.
 This can be done in the Team section of your settings.

-3. Add a teammate, add the email, assign the role and then invite the teammate
+3. Go to Add a teammate, add the email, assign the role and then invite the teammate

 4. The teammate will receive an email and needs to accept the invitation